here's a taster for the album, a track called 'The Seeker'...

 If you're not already on an FdM mailing list, click on 'mailing list' at the top of the page and you can make sure you don't miss out on the latest news on future FdM releases

-There'll also be a very limited special edition - news on that soon too!
+There'll also be a very limited special edition - club members get priority!